ctoestreich/CoffeeScriptAntTasks/README.md

         <taskdef name="CoffeeScript"  classname="csat.CoffeeScriptTask"  classpathref="cp"/>
         <taskdef name="CoffeeScriptC" classname="csat.CoffeeScriptCTask" classpathref="cp"/>

-for usage not in Eclipse
+Ffor usage in other IDE
 ------------------------

 Pretty much same as the Eclipse instructions, just don't use Eclipse.

+* Make sure jar is added to project/global library and also to your module dependency

 Building
 ========